only .99 cents. No internet required. Some like to listen and learn and not just read.

 39. Q. Para 23 What is Special Warfare?

-A: the execution of activities that involve a combination of lethal and nonlethal actions taken by a specially trained and educated force that has a deep understanding of
+A: the execution of activities that involve a combination of lethal and nonlethal actions taken by a specially trained and educated force.

 40. Q. Para 24 What is Unconventional Warfare?

-A: activities conducted to enable a resistance movement or insurgency to coerce, disrupt, or overthrow a government or occupying power by operating through or with an
+A: activities conducted to enable a resistance movement or insurgency to coerce, disrupt, or overthrow a government.

 41. Q. Para 24 What is used to influence the indigenous population to support the resistance movement or insurgency?